mrmanc/spectro/README.md

-# spector
+# spectro

-spector is a command line spectral analysis tool designed to visualise the distribution of streams of decimal numbers (not necessarily integers) representing something like latency, duration or size on the command line.
+spectro is a command line spectral analysis tool designed to visualise the distribution of streams of decimal numbers (not necessarily integers) representing something like latency, duration or size on the command line.

 It samples data read from stdin and builds a rotated histogram, using ANSI colour codes to display the distribution as an ascii heat map.